 The first and most important thing you should do is watch a gunfight.

-The most important thing to do in Tombstone is see a shootout.
 You can’t say you were in Tombstone if you don’t witness a gunfight.

 There were three gunfights when we visited the town.